-This flagship research initiative attempts to understand systems in which each individual component interacts and responds with the system’s other components and the environment.
+This flagship research cluster attempts to understand systems in which each individual component interacts and responds with the system’s other components and the environment.
 Nature is often used as an example for processes in economics, psychology and technology.

 Nature features many phenomena that can be successfully used to describe, analyse and model concepts of self-organisation.
 Fish swim in structured shoals, ants find the shortest route to food sources and fireflies synchronise their flashing perfectly.
 Every component forms an organisational structure requiring no central coordination and that is able to strongly withstand negative environmental influences.
 Instead, the components of the system interact with each other directly and react continuously to changes in their environment.
 Such phenomena, which are described as self-organising systems, can also be found in economics, psychology and technical systems to name a few.